Do you need an agent? Are they worth it?

 Literary agents spend most of their time handling existing clients.
 A typical agent might take on just two new authors a year, and most agents receive around 2,000 manuscripts a year.
 That means that, inevitably, they reject most submissions.
 What’s more, very few publishers have interest in unsolicited contributions.

-This is disheartening, of course – but it’s not about odds, it’s about:
+This is disheartening, of course – but it’s not about odds.
+Finding a literary agent is about:

 - Quality.
 If your book is strong enough, it will sell.
 We have virtually never seen an exception to that rule, and we have handled thousands of client manuscripts over the years.